w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 *Serverless*

-- Standalone independent services built for a specific purpose and integrated by cloud service provider
+- Standalone independent services built for a specific purpose and integrated by the cloud service provider
 - No visibility into the machines
   - There are still servers in serverless, but they are abstracted away
   - No server management, do not have to manage any servers or scale them
   - E.g., when you run a query on [BigQuery](https://cloud.google.com/blog/products/bigquery/separation-of-storage-and-compute-in-bigquery) you do not know how many machines were used
-- Pay for what your application uses, usually per request or per usage
+- Pay for what your application uses, usually per request or usage

 *(Fully) Managed*